 5) Need somewhere to stay in Lüneburg?
 Check out your options with booking.com.

 6) If you’re looking for something to do in nearby Hamburg, be sure to go on a guided tour!

-7) If you’re interested in travel around Europe, read through some of our favourite posts.
+7) If you’re interested in traveling around Europe, read through some of our favorite posts.